Mountains in Madeira, Portugals rising star. Photo by Kamchatka

 When you’re tired of exploring, unwind in the natural swimming pools with beautiful views.
 The Porto Moniz Pools are formed by volcanic rock.
 Two natural pools are near each other: the first is free, while the second costs roughly $3 but has more amenities.

-The pools are open all year round between 9 am and 5 pm during the winter and 9 am and 7 pm during the summer.
-So, you’ll be soaking in mineral-rich water in a natural swimming pool while enjoying the views of the Atlantic Ocean, cliffs, black lava rock formations, and lush vegetation.
-That does sound like meditation to me.
+You can soak in mineral-rich water in a natural swimming pool while enjoying views of the Atlantic Ocean, cliffs, black lava rock formations and lush vegetation.
+That sounds like meditation to me.

 Enjoy the Scenic Black Sand Beach Seixal

 Madeira’s coastline is a mix of rugged beauty and relaxed charm.
-Don’t miss its black sand beaches.
-I recommend Seixal.
-It is unique, surrounded by towering cliffs.
-If you want golden sand, I recommend Praia in Machico.
-It’s the ideal way to recharge for your next Madeira adventure.
+Don’t miss its black-sand beaches.
+I recommend Seixal, which is unique and surrounded by towering cliffs.

-Experience the Thrill of Toboggan
+Experience the Thrill of Tobogganing

-Madeira is a playground for thrill-seekers.
+Madeira, Portugal, is a playground for thrill-seekers.
 So, have fun sliding down the streets of Funchal on a traditional toboggan.
 It is a fun ride that begins in the Monte area.
 The descent typically takes 10-15 minutes, covering a distance of around 2 kilometers.

 Maybe you’re laughing now because I wrote it’s thrilling, but when you glide down the narrow, winding streets, the toboggan can reach speeds of up to 35 km/h (about 18 mph).
 The price is 30-40 dollars for two people, and it’s a good idea to bring cash with you, just in case.

-Book Adventure Activities as Snorkeling
+Book Adventure Activities, Such as Snorkeling

 After gliding down on a toboggan, you might be looking for more exciting activities.
 So here are my suggestions.
 Consider joining some of the dolphin and whale watching tours.
 You can spot playful dolphins jumping alongside your boat, as well as beautiful whales in their natural environment.

-If you’re into sports, I recommend snorkeling in the crystal-clear waters.
-It shows a vibrant world of marine life, ranging from colorful fish to intriguing rock structures.
-Finish your adventure with a relaxing catamaran cruise.
-You may relax in the sun, enjoy coastline views, and perhaps catch a glimpse of the dolphins swimming near you.
+You can relax in the sun, enjoy coastline views and perhaps catch a glimpse of the dolphins swimming near you.
 One of the popular options is the Santa Maria de Colombo boat tour, featuring a replica of Christopher Columbus’s flagship, the Santa Maria.
 Prices are around $40.

 Have a Nice Day Trip to Porto Santo